toolleeo/cli-apps/README.md

 * [dysk](https://dystroy.org/dysk) - A thing to get information on your mounted disks
 * [Fastfetch](https://github.com/LinusDierheimer/fastfetch) - Like Neofetch, but much faster because written in C.
 * [GFetch](https://github.com/tanaybhomia/GFetch) - A simple fetch script written in Python.
-* [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
+* [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitor; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
 * [HyFetch](https://github.com/hykilpikonna/hyfetch) - A fork of the abandoned [Neofetch](https://github.com/dylanaraps/neofetch), HyFetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
 * [macchina](https://github.com/Macchina-CLI/macchina) - Fast, minimal and customizable system information frontend.
-* [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
+* [multitail](https://www.vanheusden.com/multitail/) - Open multiple log files in a single terminal window and monitor them in real-time.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 Currently abandoned.
 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.